-$17,500 out of $83,900!
-That is indeed quite an admirable amount of scholarship funds for any high school!
-As we all so fully realize, the TCCHS Class of 2020, one that endured the 2020 pandemic, has withstood a year that will probably remain one of the most ‘remembered’ graduating classes in the soon-to-be 60-year existence of TCCHS.
-Thankfully, to ease the heartbreak of so many negatives that occurred this past school year, a very reassuring memory that will also hopefully become a treasured one is the awarding of $17,500 in locally generated scholarships, a new high funding total for the TCCHS Alumni Association.
-Highlighting it is so uplifting a class that has missed out on so many traditions during their senior year can still have positive memories, Linda Stokes Fritz, vice-president of the association, shared, “The TCCHS Alumni Association is so very pleased we have been able to continue our funding for scholarships, recognizing seniors who excel both academically and in leadership qualities.”
-She also expressed gratitude to the sponsors, those both locally and from out-of-state, who have so generously supplied monies for each of the 19 scholarships awarded this year.
-She also added, “The figure of $17,500 represents an increase slightly past doubled from the $7500 first provided to five seniors of the TCCHS Class of 2014.”
+That is indeed quite an admirable amount of scholarship monies!
+As we all so fully realize, the TCCHS Class of 2021, one enduring both the 2020 and 2021 school-year pandemic, has withstood two years that will probably remain as two of the most demanding years of their lives.
+Obviously, they will also certainly remain as possibly one of the two most ‘remembered’ graduating classes in the “soon-to-be” 60-year existence of TCCHS.
+Thankfully, to ease the heartbreak of so many negatives occurring the past two school years, a very reassuring memory that will also hopefully become a treasured one is the awarding of $20,250 in mostly locally generated scholarships, a new high scholarship total for the TCCHS Alumni Association.
+Highlighting it is so uplifting a class that has missed out on so many traditions during their junior and senior years can still have positive memories, Linda Stokes Fritz, vice-president of the association, messaged, “The TCCHS Alumni Association is so very pleased we have been able to continue our funding for scholarships, recognizing seniors who excel both academically and in leadership qualities.”
+She also expressed gratitude to the sponsors, those both locally and from out-of-state, who have so generously supplied monies for each of the 21 scholarships awarded this year.
+She also added, “The figure of $20,250 represents an increase slightly less than tripled from the $7500 first provided to five seniors of the TCCHS Class of 2014.”

-Sarah Glover and Elyse Wood are recognized as the recipients of the TCCHS Alumni Association Scholarships in the amount of $750 each.
+Lacy Ellis and Madison Gilliland are recognized as the recipients of the TCCHS Alumni Association Scholarships in the amount of $750 each.
 These two scholarships, which are made possible through the on-going fundraising efforts of the association, require the directors and other supporters to ‘make the money’ for these two scholarships.
-“Making the money” entails the officers and directors ‘peddle’ their wares including the sale of the TCCHS and the former Todd County/Elkton High School prints, school mugs and cards from the feeder schools that consolidated into TCCHS, bricks from the former Todd County Middle School and Todd County/Elkton High School, silicone bands, and alumni association memberships, both those for yearly memberships of $10 along with lifetime memberships of $200.
-New items added this year are silicone phone wallets with these items being donated by an officer of the association.
-The association’s fundraising efforts have seen members at several public events and at TCCHS ballgames since its formation in May 2013; obviously their efforts this year have been curtailed like so many other events.
-Monthly reminders in the past also have been emailed to those who have yearly memberships with some who join yearly ‘chipping in’ additional monies for the scholarship effort.
+“Making the money” entails the officers and directors ‘peddling’ their wares including the sale of the TCCHS and the former Todd County/Elkton High School prints, school mugs from the feeder schools that consolidated into TCCHS, school blank cards from the feeder schools as well as current schools in the system, bricks from the former Todd County Middle School and Todd County/Elkton High School, silicone bands, phone wallets, and alumni association memberships, both those for yearly memberships of $10 along with lifetime memberships of $200.
+New items added this year are commemorative TCCHS coins with these coins being donated by an officer of the association.
+In the past the association’s fundraising efforts have seen members at several public events and at TCCHS ballgames since its formation in May 2013; obviously the association’s efforts this year and last year have been curtailed; hopefully, too, those efforts can soon resume.

 ~ Article by Carolyn L. Wells